IBM-Cloud/bluetag/README.md

 ## Download the BlueTag code

 All the code for Bluetag is housed in git repositories.
 Let's clone these repositories to your local environment first.
-Since Bluetag follows a micro-service architecture, all the services have their own github repositories.
+Since Bluetag follows a microservice architecture, all the services have their own github repositories.
 All the services are defined as submodules of bluetag.
 The --recursive attribute in the git clone command will pull down the code from all the submodules automatically.
 From your terminal run the following commands:

   ```
   mkdir myBluetag